Exploring entanglement in finite-size quantum systems with degenerate ground state

 To elaborate this point we have analyzed Ursell spin-spin correlation functions~\cite{Ursell}

 between nearest and next-nearest neighbours as well as three-spin $zzz$ correlation function for an arbitrary triangle of neighbouring spins

 The results of these calculations presented in Fig.\ref{fig:flake_entropy_and_chirality} show constant ferromagnetic behaviour of the pair correlation function for the nearest neighbour spins in the range of the fields $0 < h < 0.2$.
 For the fields higher than 0.2 we observe a suppression of $\Gamma_{ij}^{zz}$.
 As for the next-nearest neighbours correlations, they are antiferromagnetic, demonstrate constant behaviour at $0\leq h < 0.15$ and are suppressed at higher magnetic fields.
 Interestingly, at the critical fields $h \in (0.28,0.3)$ corresponding to the transition from the spin spiral to the skyrmion phase, the $\Gamma_{ij}^{zz}$ correlator for next-nearest neighbours is zero.

 Contrary to the pair Ursell functions, three-spin correlations ($\Gamma^{zzz}_{ijk}$) demonstrates the opposite trend, they amplify with increasing the magnetic field, which is similar to the behaviour of the scalar chirality discussed above.
+Such a similarity between $\Gamma^{zzz}_{ijk}$ and $Q_{\Psi}$ could be important from the experimental point of view.
+Here this is still an open question how to probe correlations beyond the one-and two point functions \cite{Entanglement_witnesses1} and, if possible, which correlation functions are easier to measure.
+In addition, the obtained magnetic field dependence of the correlation functions evidences that there is a smooth (continuous) transition between the spin spiral and skyrmion phases in the quantum case, which is completely different from the classical solution of the skyrmion problem \cite{qskyrmion}.

-\subsection{Single-shot description of the degenerate systems}
+\section{Single-shot description of the degenerate systems}